TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Content/Tables.rst

 Tables
 ======

 There are several ways to create tables in reST.

-Use what works best for your use case.
+It is recommended that you do not use large tables as they are not responsive.

 ..  index:: reST; Grid table